 Second, the fluctuation range of the predicted action space is affected by the principal's memory and the turbulence in the environment: Recall that the principal searches in the set of actions feasible to carry out the task when performing her hill-climbing-based search and that her prediction of the environment is included in the lower and the upper boundaries of the predicted action space (see Sec. \ref{sec:p-and-a-info-access}).
 The fluctuation of the action space is affected by the precision of the principal's predictions, whereby more precision directly translates to less fluctuation in the lower and the upper boundaries.
 In the model introduced here, the stability of the principal's prediction is affected by the access to information about the environment (\(m\)) and the turbulence of the environment (\(\sigma\)), such that low values of \(m\) and/or high values of \(\sigma\) lead to relatively large fluctuation ranges.
 In contrast, the opposite holds true for rather large values of \(m\) and/or high values of \(\sigma\).

-These interactions reveal some interesting dynamics: The search procedure assures that the solution found by the principal converges to the optimal solution, whereby the convergence speed is affected by the size of the local search space and the principal's search tendency.
+These interactions reveal some interesting dynamics: The speed at which the agent's effort increases over time is affected by the size of the local search space and the principal's search tendency.
 For the principal, solutions close to the optimal one are beneficial as long as she can predict the action space precisely.
 Suppose the precision of the principal's prediction of the action space is low.
-In that case, the fluctuation range of the search space is high, which increases the likelihood of the action from which the principal starts her search shifting into the infeasible region (see period \(t+h+4\) (a) in Fig. \ref{fig:macroeffect}).
+In that case, the fluctuation range of the predicted action space is high, which increases the likelihood of the action from which the principal starts her search shifting into the infeasible region (see period \(t+h+4\) (a) in Fig. \ref{fig:macroeffect}).